reisir/settings/README.md

 ## TO-DO:

+- [ ] Dynamically get list of templates for $implementedTypes
+  - [ ] Check if type is implemented before attempting run script
+  - [ ] Dynamically include all includes in Rainmeter.inc template
+- [x] Add safety newlines after variable templates
+- [ ] Redo the Settings skins probably separately from the generated skins styles etc
 - [ ] Script based templates
   - [ ] Each script receives a variable object with index
   - [x] Move Variable.Properties... to Variable...